dotnet/docs/docs/core/tools/dotnet-nuget-verify.md

   Specifies that all verifications possible should be performed on the package(s).
 By default, only `signatures` are verified.

 > [!NOTE]
 > This command currently supports only `signature` verification.
-Additional quality checks shall be added in the future.

 - **`--certificate-fingerprint <FINGERPRINT>`**